Orca18/go-novarand/README.md

 ====================
 Novarand's official implementation in Go.

-Algorand is a permissionless, pure proof-of-stake blockchain that delivers decentralization, scalability, security, and transaction finality.
+Novarand is a permissionless, pure proof-of-stake blockchain that delivers decentralization, scalability, security, and transaction finality.

 ## Getting Started ##